HenryDorsettCase/CS6890_-_Natural_Language_Understanding/Project 2 - Earley Recognizer/README.txt

 	Explanation: the command line in my IDE would not accept the asterisk on its own.
-When given an "*", the command line args become a list all the project files.
+When given an "*", the command line args become a list of all the project files.
 Thus I changed the symbol to "x".

 	Note: Dr. Kulyukin in class Monday evening said that altering